How to access national parks and hiking trails in Estonia by public transport

 How to get to Marimetsa Nature Reserve by public transport?

 Alternatively, after finishing the Marimetsa trail, you can continue your hike until Kullamaa, where multiple Tallinn-bound buses pass daily.
+You might want to book your spot ahead, especially during summer or at weekends.
+As these buses are coming from Kuressaare, they’re booked out in popular times.

 Camping near Marimetsa Nature Reserve